-Applicants often worry that the fact that they have received public benefits (financial or other assistance from a government agency) will hurt their application for naturalization, for example by casting doubt on their showing of good moral character.
+Applicants often worry that the fact that they have received public benefits (financial or other assistance from a government agency) will hurt their application for naturalization.
+In particular, they worry that needing government aid or support will cast doubt on their showing of good moral character.

-There is no "public charge" bar to receiving naturalization in the United States.
+There is, however, no "public charge" bar to receiving naturalization in the United States.

-If you have ever illegally received public benefits, or even owed but not paid back debts resulting from an overpayment of public benefits, this could could cause USCIS to decide that you do not have "good moral character,” which would result in a denial of your application for naturalization.
+If you have ever illegally received public benefits, or even owed but not paid back debts resulting from an overpayment of public benefits, this could cause USCIS to decide that you do not have "good moral character."
+And this, in turn, will result in a denial of your application for naturalization.

-When you fill out your naturalization application, you will have to list your work history for the past five years.
-You will also have to list all of your trips since receiving LPR status.
-Although it does not happen at every naturalization interview, it is possible that the immigration officer will review your travel and work history closely and will see that you were receiving public benefits at or around the same time that you were outside of the U.S. for 30 days or more.
-Then, the officer may ask you whether you stopped your public benefit payments during your long trip.
+When you fill out your N-400 naturalization application, you will have to list your work history for the past five years.
+You will also have to list all of your international trips since receiving LPR status.
+Although it does not happen at every naturalization interview, it is possible that the immigration officer will review your travel and work history closely and see that you received public benefits at or around the same time that you were outside of the U.S. for 30 days or more.
+Then, the officer could ask you whether you stopped your public benefit payments during your long trip.